 What Is Signature Checking in Dubai?

-Signature verification is a legal process that is applied to ensure that the sign on a document is genuine.
-This is done by ensuring that the government officials or authorized parties verify the identity of the signer and authenticate the signature using official documents or by personal signing.
+Signature verification is a legal process that confirms a document’s signature is genuine.
+Government officials or authorized parties verify the signer’s identity and authenticate the signature using official documents or by witnessing the signer in person.

 In Dubai, signature checking is normally necessary with regard to:

-A signature authenticity check is done to ascertain that the person who is signing the document does so willingly and that his or her signature is the same as in his or her official records.
+Authorities conduct a signature authenticity check to confirm that the person signs the document willingly and that their signature matches the one in their official records.

 The reason why Signature Verification and Attestation is important in Dubai.